Exam boards

 How board choice affects tutoring

 A tutor who knows the specific board and spec your child is sitting is meaningfully more useful than a generic subject specialist.
-When you're messaging tutors on Tutorperch, ask them which boards they've prepared students for in the last two years — and whether they've taught your specific spec code (e.g. AQA GCSE Maths 8300, Edexcel A-level Physics 9PH0).
+When you're messaging tutors on Tutorperch, ask them which boards they've prepared students for in the last two years, and whether they've taught your specific spec code (for example, AQA GCSE Maths 8300 or Edexcel A-level Physics 9PH0).

 Past papers and revision resources